sensein/sensein.github.io/docs/_pages/openings.md

 ### Research Assistant:

 This position is at Harvard Graduate School of Education, and will work closely with researchers at MIT (John Gabrieli, Stefanie Shattuck-Hufnagel, and our group) and FSU (Yaacov Petscher) focused on speech signal processing in children and its application to prediction of reading outcomes.
-Feel free to reach out to me if you are interested.
+Feel free to reach out to us if you are interested.